DeborahBerry/VideoPlayer/README.md

 ## 📦 Requirements

-- No build tools or dependencies required.
-- Works offline — just open the HTML file locally.
+- 🖥 Works offline — just open the HTML file locally.
+- 🌍 No build tools or dependencies required.
+- 🔧 Perfect for demos, school projects, or learning frontend dev

-## 📜 License
+## 📌 Notes

 **🙋‍♂️ If you'd like to contribute or improve the app, feel free to fork or submit a pull request.**